chengwenxi/iris-community/test.md

 While building business applications involve handling storage and also different source of data feeds.
-Another motivation of our work involves how to support building distributed business applications by reusing some of the existing work like storage (IPFS, SIA, Storj.io etc.), data (Augur, Gnosis, Oraclize etc.) and IoT (IOTA etc.) provided by those dedicated networks and not to reinvent the wheel.
+Another motivation of our work involves how to support building distributed business applications by reusing some of the existing work like storage (IPFS, SIA, Storj.io etc.), data feed (Augur, Gnosis, Oraclize etc.) and IoT (IOTA etc.) provided by those dedicated blockchains and not reinventing the wheel.

-Besides there are many (near) real time business transactions do need more close form consortium/permission/private chains to address performance, security and business governance requirements.
+Besides, there are many (near) real-time business transactions do need more close form consortium/permission/private chains to address performance, security and business governance requirements.